John Laing Group: Laing Rail

-The subsidiary Laing Rail owned and operated Chiltern Railways and was joint operator of London Overground (with MTR Corporation) and Wrexham & Shropshire (with Renaissance Trains).
+The subsidiary Laing Rail owned and operated Chiltern Railways and was a joint operator of London Overground (with MTR Corporation) and Wrexham & Shropshire (with Renaissance Trains).
 In 2008, Laing Rail was sold to Deutsche Bahn.

 Musical references

 Along with Sir Robert McAlpine and George Wimpey, Laing is mentioned in the opening preamble to Dominic Behan's 1960 satirical Irish ballad, "McAlpine's Fusiliers".
 It is also mentioned in another Dominic Behan song, "Building Up and Tearing England Down" (sometimes called "Paddy on the Road").